erymuzuan/rx/source/web/web.sph/docs/FunctionField.md

 ## C# Script
-Microsoft Roslyn Service script engine allows you to run any arbitary C# code within a host object. `Rx Developer' will create a host object for your script which allow you to access few this such as
+Microsoft Roslyn Service script engine allows you to run any arbitary C# code within a host object. `Rx Developer` will create a host object for your script which allow you to access few this such as

 * The current record as `item`
 * All the types within your Entity or Workflow assembly